Slack API Terms of Service | Legal

 Commercial Distribution

-You may not Commercially Distribute your Application unless you are authorized to do so under a separate agreement with Slack or our parent company, Salesforce.
-By “Commercially Distribute” we mean any situation where users could pay fees for your product, service, or features—whether it's a direct charge to access the App, a 'freemium' model where some features are gated, or a free App that connects to a paid product or service.
-For most Applications, obtaining a separate agreement that authorizes Commercial Distribution means submitting to our Marketplace and agreeing to the Marketplace Agreement.
+You may not Commercially Distribute an Application that integrates with the Slack APIs unless you are authorized to do so under a separate agreement with Slack or our parent company, Salesforce.
+By “Commercially Distribute” we mean any situation where your Application integrates with Slack APIs and users could pay fees for your product, service, or features—whether it's a direct charge to access the App, a 'freemium' model where some features are gated, or a free App that connects to a paid product or service.
+For most Applications, obtaining a separate agreement that authorizes Commercial Distribution simply means submitting to our Marketplace and agreeing to the Marketplace Agreement.
 Alternatively, you may enter into a partner agreement with Slack or Salesforce that authorizes you to Commercially Distribute.
 The restrictions in this section apply to all Applications that are Commercially Distributed, regardless of whether you publish an off-the-shelf Application or you provide customers with a custom Application or Application template that connects to other products, services, or features.
 These restrictions do not apply if your Application and any products or services connected to it were created for use only by a single third party.

 If you offer your Application for use by others outside your organization, you must maintain a user agreement and privacy policy for your Application, which is prominently identified or located where users download or access your Application.
 Your privacy policy must meet applicable legal standards and describe the collection, use, storage and sharing of data in clear, understandable and accurate terms.
 You are required to follow applicable legal requirements if the use of your app will result in the international transfer of personal data.
-You must promptly notify us in writing via email to security@slack.com of any breaches of your user agreement or privacy policy that impact or may impact customers or users of the Services.
+You must promptly notify us in writing via email to security@slack.com of any security incident resulting in unauthorized access to or loss of Slack data from customers of the Services or any known breaches of your user agreement or privacy policy that impact or may impact customers or users of the Services..
 Please review our Privacy Policy for more information on how we collect and use data relating to the use and performance of our websites and products.

 API-Specific Terms